 Cleveland International Piano Competition and Festival

 Fifteen days of exquisite performances, informative roundtable discussions, and can’t-miss parties.
 Audiences experience the best of the best and the First Prize winner takes home an award of $75,000, a Carnegie Hall recital debut, a recording on the Steinway & Sons label, and the launch of a U.S. concert career.

 A thrilling international competition for pianists between the ages of 12 and 17 that showcases their performance capabilities to worldwide audiences.
 Educational opportunities at the CIPC for Young Artists nurture their talent and prepare these astounding musicians for lifelong careers in music.

 CIPC Concert Series

-CIPC ArtsConnect, the major outreach and education program of the Cleveland International Piano Competition, is designed to bring music into all facets of the Greater Cleveland community.
-The program works in partnership with a group of top-tier professional artists, community organizations, schools, healthcare institutions, and generous foundations to create innovative educational programs for young people and present concerts that have broad based appeal for all generations.
+An educational outreach program designed to bring music into all facets of the Greater Cleveland community.
+The program works in partnership with a group of top-tier professional artists, community organizations, schools, and generous foundations to create innovative educational programs for young people and present concerts for all generations.

 Photos by Roger Mastroianni